0xHooper/Price-Prediction-Using-Adaboost/README.md

 5)	Technical analysis indicators.
 I have used only RSI(14) and MACD(12, 26), as it was enough for ETH/USD

 Metodology and solution
-Program consists of 8 classes:
+Program consists of 8 classes
 **Main** – class for setting variables values mentioned above **PriceData** – wraps data from csv file **DataImporter** – imports data from csv file to a list of PriceData type